beetbox/beets/docs/plugins/fetchart.rst

 album in a file called ``cover.jpg``.
 To customize the name of this file, use the :ref:`art-filename` config option.

-A maximum image width can be defined to downscale fetched images if they are too big.
-The resize operation reduces image width to ``maxwidth`` pixels and height is recomputed so that aspect ratio is preserved.
-When using ``maxwidth`` config option, please consider installing [ImageMagick](www.imagemagick.org/) first for optimal performance.

 To disable automatic art downloading, just put this in your configuration file::